Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 On average, 55% of the energy used in American homes is for heating and cooling, according to the Department of Energy.
-Milpitas' hot summer weather probably increase your energy costs spending during the warmer months.
-The average resident spends $120 every month cooling their home.
+Milpitas' hot summer weather probably mean that your energy bill is higher during the warmer months.
+The average resident spends $120 a month cooling their home.

 Top 10 Best HVAC Companies in Milpitas